hazelcast/hazelcast-csharp-client/doc/dev/doc/tlsssl.md

 ### Enabling TLS/SSL

 TLS/SSL for the Hazelcast .NET client can be enabled/disabled using the `Enabled` option.
 When this option is set to `true`, TLS/SSL will be configured with respect to the other `SslOptions` options.
-Setting this option to `false` will result in discarding the other `SslOptions` options.
+Setting this option to `false` will result in discarding other `SslOptions` properties.

 Default value is `false` (disabled).

 ### Certificate Chain validation

 Remote SSL certificate chain validation can be enabled/disabled using the `SslOptions.ValidateCertificateChain` option.
 It is enabled by default.
-If you need to bypass certificate validation for some reason, you can disable it as follows by setting the value to `false`.
+If you need to bypass certificate validation for some reason, you can disable it by setting the value to `false`.

 Validation is done by .NET and delegated to OS, and you need to make sure your server certificate is trusted by your OS.
 Please refer to [this blog](https://blogs.msdn.microsoft.com/webdev/2017/11/29/configuring-https-in-asp-net-core-across-different-platforms/) for information on how to configure your OS to trust your server certificates.